It’s not just you; streaming prices are rising, fast

 Unlike my colleague Taylor Kujawa, I’m not much of a sports fan beyond the occasional baseball game, so ESPN+’s new subscription system was initially pretty confusing to me.

-Essentially, the ESPN+ streaming service is going to continue to exist, but the traditional ESPN+ plan is getting rebranded to ESPN Select.
-Superfans will be able to upgrade to the $29.99/mo.
+Essentially, the ESPN+ streaming service still exists, it’s just been rebranded as ESPN Select.
+Superfans can upgrade to the $29.99/mo.
 ESPN Unlimited plan for even more sports content, like the ESPN, ESPN2, and ESPNU cable channels.
 Previously, ESPN+ did not include everything airing on ESPN the cable channel.

 “For customers, ESPN’s unlimited direct-to-consumer service is a double-edged sword,” says CableTV.com Sports Editor Taylor Kujawa.
 “It’s perfect for fans of the ESPN brand and the sports covered under ESPN’s media agreements.
 But the rise of these standalone streaming services could make watching sports much more expensive than it already is.”